ChrisEssery/django-project-template/README.md

 ## Project Structure

-- **docker/**: Contains Docker-related files, including the `Dockerfile` and environment variable configurations.
+- **docker/**: Contains Docker-related files, including the `Dockerfile` and `entrypoint.sh`, which performs database migrations, optionally collects static files, creates a superuser and starts the development server.
 - **project_template/**: The main Django project folder, which should be renamed to match your project’s name.
 - **docker-compose.yml**: Docker Compose configuration for managing the containers (Django, PostgreSQL).
 - **pyproject.toml**: Poetry dependency management file, including Django 5.1.1 and `psycopg2-binary` for PostgreSQL integration.